WRF Software & Computation

 Registry

-Much of the WRF code is automatically generated from a user-edited text-based table called the “Registry.”
-The Registry provides a high-level, single-point of control over the fundamental structure of the model data.
-It contains lists describing state data fields and their attributes:
+The WRF code is largely generated from the Registry, which provides a high-level, single-point of control over the fundamental structure of the model data.
+The Registry consists of two components:

 File Name